jhein1892/feedingDucks/README.md

 # feedingDucks

-## To Start Application
+## Setup for Local Running & Testing
-1) cd into both frontend and backend
+1. `npm i` in both the frontend and backend directories
-2) npm i (in both folders)
-3) npm start in backend, then npm start in frontend.
+2. `npm start` in the backend to run the server, then the frontend to start the react app